walliDprotocol/VerifiEth-Discord-Bot/README.md

 <h4><b>A) Get VerifEth on a Discord Channel</b> </h4>

 1. WalliD VerifiEth bot will start a DM once you land on WalliD's Discord server;
-  2. type <b>!start</b> - the bot will reply with a link to MyWalliD with your Discord account ID info within;
+  2. type `!start` - the bot will reply with a link to MyWalliD with your Discord account ID info within;
 3. Download MyWalliD plug-in - from Google or Brave browser stores;
 4. Import or create a new Ethereum wallet address - Import with existing seed phrase;
 5. Sign your Discord ID with your Ethereum private keys using MyWallID interface;